davidpaiz-torres/davidpaiz-torres.github.io/README.md

-WIP site for a data story regarding the rise in rodent violations between 2020-2023 in NYC School Cafeterias
+Data story regarding rodent violations in NYC School Cafeterias.
+Story was crafted using inspection data from the department of Health and Mental Hygiene